 - We may share information with any other person with your specific consent.

 OUR REASONS FOR PROCESSING YOUR DATA

 We will normally collect personal information from you where the processing is in our legitimate interests and there is no harm to your data protection interests or fundamental rights and freedoms.

-If required by law, we may collect and process sensitive personal data, only if have your specific consent
+If required by law, we may collect and process sensitive personal data, only if we have your specific consent.

 We may transfer only the information you provide to us to countries outside the European Economic Area (‘EEA’) for the purposes of providing you with work-finding services.
 We will take steps to ensure adequate protections are in place to ensure the security of your information.
 The EEA comprises the EU member states plus Norway, Iceland and Liechtenstein.